A Deep Dive into AOSP Internals: Android HAL Architecture

 • CTS/VTS (Compatibility Test Suite / Vendor Test Suite) for compliance with Android standards.

-Each hardware component may require a unique HAL, increasing development effort.
+Each hardware component may require a unique HAL, increasing development effort and the need for careful integration testing.

-Efficient memory management and power optimization are critical for embedded systems.
+Efficient memory management and power optimization are critical for embedded systems running custom HAL modules.

-HAL implementations must be tested against different Android versions to ensure compatibility.
+HAL implementations must be tested against different Android versions to ensure compatibility and long-term maintainability.

 Future of HAL in Android

 With the introduction of Project Treble, Google has improved the separation between the Android framework and vendor implementations, making HAL updates independent of Android OS updates.
-Future advancements include:
+Future advancements in AOSP internals include:

 • Migration from HIDL to AIDL for better maintainability and performance.